 This is a relatively new addition to Photoshop’s arsenal of noise removal tools, but it seems to do a better job than the basic Reduce Noise filter.

 Open the Filters menu and select Camera Raw Filter.
 Photoshop will open your image using Camera Raw, which you’re probably already familiar with.

 Once your image loads in Camera Raw, you’ll see a large image window on the left displaying your image, and all the settings and customization options listed on the right.
 Locate the section titled Detail, and click the arrow next to it in order to expand it.

 The Noise Reduction slider targets luminance noise, while the Color Noise Reduction slider does exactly what it says on the tin.
 You can click the small arrows beside each entry to expand another set of customization options which allow you to fine-tune the noise removal process.

-As it suggests at the bottom of the Detail section, it’s a good idea to do your noise removal work at 100% zoom so that you can get an accurate sense of the strength of the effect.
+As suggested at the bottom of the Detail section, it’s a good idea to do your noise removal work at 100% zoom so that you can get an accurate sense of the strength of the effect.

 This image is still a bit noisy even after applying the Camera Raw noise reduction tools, but it was also shot at ISO 6400, which almost always produces a noisy and grainy image.

 There is still a dramatic reduction in color noise and a significant reduction in luminance noise, allowing the cuteness of the sparrow’s face to shine through.